AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 │              └── {Result files}
 └── current -> {Release}
 ```

+!!! tip "The `data/current` directory"
+    The `data/current` directory is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to the most recently-downloaded release directory.
+    You should therefore use the `data/current` path in your analysis code when reading in results, rather than a specific release directory.

 Both result files and ScPCA data files follow the same release schedule.
 Therefore, if you have downloaded both data and workflow results, all files will be present in the `data` directory with this overall structure: